emanguy/Curse-of-Strahd/Characters/NPCs/Wham Booty.md

 * He's younger than Bam
 * He used to be best friends with [[Doru]] before he was turned
 * Grew up in [[Barovia Town]]
-* Always thought [[Ismark]] was a bit uptight but secretly has a romantic interest in him
+* Always thought [[Ismark Kolyanovich]] was a bit uptight but secretly has a romantic interest in him